Give your site's Home page some personality by editing the message that is presented on the Confluence Home page.

-Confluence administrators can either click the Customize link below the site welcome message, or:
+Confluence administrators can click the Customize link at the bottom of the Announcements section of the Home page.

-(Settings)in the Confluence navigation and choose Global Templates and Blueprints
+(Settings)in the Confluence navigation and select Global Templates and Blueprints

-- Scroll down to the System templates and choose Edit next to Default Welcome Message
+- Scroll down to the System templates and select Edit next to Default Welcome Message

-To go back to the original welcome message, choose Reset to Default next to the Default welcome message template.
+To go back to the original welcome message, select Reset to Default next to the Default welcome message template.

 Hints for using the template editor